 The program offers three start dates each year.
 To apply students must submit transcripts with a minimum 3.0 GPA, standardized test scores (GRE, MAT, or Praxis Core), and permission for field/clinical experience.
 Additionally, those who plan to pursue the degree plus gifted education certificate option are required to submit scores for the Praxis CASE.

-West Virginia University is regionally accredited by the Higher Learning Commision (HLC).
+West Virginia University is regionally accredited by the Higher Learning Commission (HLC).

 Fort Hays State University is an established presence in the world of distance education and nearly half of its student population enroll in online classes and degree programs.
 The school’s online offerings include a master of science in special education – gifted.
 Consisting of 36 hours, the program highlights technology and case research study approaches to learning and professional development.
 Graduates leave the program equipped for educational leadership positions in which they develop equitable and enriching programs for gifted and talented students.